BladeRunnerJS/scaling-js-apps/blades/usercard_blade.md

 was performed.
 Because of this it's necessary to be able to position the User Card via the `position` observable.

-This property should have a value with an `x` and `y` that can be set to `style.left` and `style.top` respectively.
+This property should be an object with an `x` and `y` that can be set to `style.left` and `style.top` respectively.
 The `pixelify` function that we added to the View Model helps make sure any `Number` values are given a `px` suffix.
 Any other value types are left unaltered.